Community Care Licensing Division (CCLD)

 Stay Safe During Excessive Heat

-• Drinking plenty of fluids, regardless of activity level, even if not thirsty.
+• Drink plenty of fluids, regardless of activity level, even if not thirsty.
 Avoid very cold drinks, which can cause stomach cramps or drinks with caffeine, or high sugar content, which can cause loss of body fluid.

 • Avoid hot food and heavy meals.
 Encourage frozen treats such as popsicles between meals.